 – PhD in Environmental Engineering – ETH Zurich (CH)*

-(* Culmann Price for Outstanding Doctoral Thesis)
+(* Culmann Prize for Outstanding Doctoral Thesis)

-As a PostDoctoral Fellow at UBC under the supervision of Prof. Marwan Hassan, I am studying how mountain rivers change as a consequence of unsteady flows and different sediment supply regimes, with a combination of field data, experimental work and numerical modelling.
+As a Postdoctoral Fellow at UBC under the supervision of Prof. Marwan Hassan, I am studying how mountain rivers change as a consequence of unsteady flows and different sediment supply regimes, with a combination of field data, experimental work and numerical modelling.
 My scholarship is funded by UBC and by the Swiss National Science Foundation.

 – Saletti, M., Molnar, P., Zimmermann, A. E., Hassan, M. A., and M. Church (2015) Temporal variability and memory in sediment transport in an experimental step-pool channel, Water Resour.
 Res., 51, doi:10.1002/2015WR016929.